Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 What I found was that these schools maintain the intrinsic motivation of their students across the years, which is consistent with just a couple of other studies of engagement in similarly alternative schools.

-While I looked specifically at intrinsic motivation, the entire group of more desirable internal motivations is called autonomous.
+While I looked specifically at intrinsic motivation, the entire group of more desirable internal motivations is called “autonomous.”

-These schools support autonomous motivations in their students by being organized to give children the opportunity to opt-into classes.
+These alternative schools support autonomous motivations in their students by being organized to give children the opportunity to opt-into classes.

 Putting it this way makes an important distinction between productive and unproductive instructional collisions.